Johnny-Morgan/pickles/TESTING.md

     ```

     **Fix:** Remove the above line of code from the edit_post view.
 In future development the author field for a blog post can be related to the Django User model.

+- When adding a new blog post, the tags field was not saving to the database.
+The post model's tags field is a ManyToManyField that points at the Tag model.
+To save the tags field form data, the save_m2m method can be used.

+    **Fix:** Invoke the save_m2m() method to save the many-to-many form data.
+Apply it when editing a blog post too.

+    ```python
+    form.save_m2m()
+    ```